SumoLogic/sumologic-documentation/docs/get-started/account-settings-preferences.md

 ## My Preferences

-Preference settings are only changed for your personal account; they don't affect any other users in your organization.
+Preference settings are only changed for your personal account; they do not affect any other users in your organization.
 Any changes you make to your preferences take effect the next time you sign in, not during the current session.

 ### Default Timezone